cgabriel5/nodecliac/README.md

         └── placeholders/
 ```

-**Note**: The manner in which script files are structured within `~/.nodecliac/registry/COMMAND-NAME/` is up to you.
-Just note that the above base structure is required.
+**Note**: The manner in which files are structured within `~/.nodecliac/registry/COMMAND-NAME/` is up to you.
+The base directory structure _must_ be adhered to, however.

 </details>